ruvsena/News_Classification_Project_NLP/README.md

 # News Classification Project

 This repository contains a news classification project developed as a class.
 The primary goal of this project is to classify news articles into their respective categories (such as politics, sports, economy, etc.) based on their headlines and content.
-The data for this project was scraped from one of Turkey's leading news websites, resulting in a comprehensive dataset of 1.4 million news articles..
+The data for this project was scraped from one of Turkey's leading news websites, resulting in a comprehensive dataset of 1.4 million news articles.

 ### Project Overview